new-step-apps/inviter-bot-translaions/README.md

     thats arabic translation
     you can see only value changed

-    thus bot made by ❤️ with JavaScript fell free to add star ✨
+    this bot made by ❤️ with JavaScript fell free to add star ✨
     thanks for all ☺️